RuurdBijlsma/vlc-video/README.md

 ## Biggest differences with `<video>`

+* Both `height` and `width` need to be specified, either by CSS or by HTML props.
+If you want height and/or width to be determined based on aspect ratio set that HTML property to `'auto'` like so: `<vlc-video height="auto" width="400">`
 * For now only works on Windows x64 and Electron 11 as far as I know, this will probably be fixed in the future
 * This is a Vue component, so some things will work differently, such as events, and programmatically setting certain props